thoth-tech/documentation/docs/OnTrack/Voice Verification/Voice Verification Design Document.md

 - Date of Original Document Submission to GitHub: 14/09/2022
 - Documentation Version: 1.0
 - Date of Previous Documentation Review: 14/09/2022
-- Date of Next Documentation Review: TBD
+- Date of Next Documentation Review: to be decided

 ## Key Terms